How much to charge for junk removal

 As with any business, you want to research your competitors.
 Not only will this give you an idea of who you will be competing with, but you should also look to your competitors to understand evolving industry trends.

 If you’re first getting started, it might even be a good idea to contact other local junk removal companies for a quote.
 This way, you understand current prices and know where to begin pricing your services.
+Offering discounts for larger jobs or repeat customers is a good way to stand out from the competition too.

 Calculate your margins

-Your success lies in understanding how profit margins impact your business.
+Based on our firsthand experience, your success lies in understanding how profit margins impact your business.

 You can determine how profitable you are by calculating your net profit, which is how much money a sale brings you after subtracting all expenses.